nodestream-proj/nodestream/docs/technology.md

 - `nodestream migrations show -t <target>` - Show the migrations that will be applied to the target database.
 - `nodestream run --auto-migrate` - Run the pipeline and apply any migrations that need to be applied before.

-Additionally, when migrating to nodestream 0.11, the developer can run `nodestream migrations make` to generate the initial set of migrations for the project that will be compatible with 0.10 and below indexes and constraints.
+Additionally, when migrating to `nodestream` 0.12, the developer can run `nodestream migrations make` to generate the initial set of migrations for the project that will be compatible with 0.11 and below indexes and constraints.

 ### Connector API

 The connector API for migrations defines how the database backend should interface with the migrations framework.
 It is an extensions of the existing `nodestream.databases:DatabaseConnector` class.
-Starting with `0.11`, the `DatabaseConnector` class will be extended with the following optional method:
+Starting with `0.12`, the `DatabaseConnector` class will be extended with the following optional method:

 ```python
 from nodestream.schema.migrations import Migrator